-lf Then There is a leak in the ALCOSIM simulator (solution bubbles during leak check) Ensure that the top housing, mouthpieces and tubing are securely attached The gasket may be damaged or misaligned; the simulator may need to be sent to an authorized service provider The solution does not reach or maintain 34 °C $\pm$ 0.2 °C Surrounding temperature may be too low temperature If surrounding temperature is not the cause, the sensors or heating element may be defective; the simulator may need to be sent to an authorized service provider There is condensation in the plastic tubing or mouthpieces Fit tubing or mouthpieces on an aquarium air pump or similar setup for drying Calibration / verification continues to fail Check for the following: Worn out tubing or mouthpieces Expired alcohol reference solution Incorrect solution concentration Incorrect setup and connection Breath alcohol testing device error If the procedure continues to fail, contact a local authorized service provider or visit acs-corp.com
+IF THEN There is a leak in the ALCOSIM simulator (solution bubbles during leak check) Ensure that the top housing, mouthpieces and tubing are securely attached.
+The gasket may be damaged or misaligned; the simulator may need to be sent to an authorized service provider.
+The solution does not reach or maintain 34 $^\circ\text{C}$ \pm 0.2 $^\circ\text{C}$ Surrounding temperature may be too low.
+If the surrounding temperature is not the cause, the sensors or heating element may be defective; the simulator may need to be sent to an authorized service provider.
+There is condensation in the vinyl tubing or mouthpieces Fit tubing or mouthpieces on an aquarium air pump or similar setup for drying.
+Calibration / verification continues Check for the following: to fail Worn out tubing or mouthpieces Expired alcohol reference solution Incorrect solution concentration Incorrect setup and connection Breath alcohol testing device error If the procedure continues to fail, contact a local authorized service provider or visit acs-corp.com.